 People can be very passionate and “devoted” to a false Jesus and a false religion.
 This happens all the time; we see it on every hand.
-The modern version reading would tend to turn us into spiritual belly-button watchers constantly testing the temperature of our own “devotion” and religious zeal, rather than on the objective, unchangeable and simple truth found in Christ.
+The modern version reading forces us to become spiritual belly-button watchers constantly testing the temperature of our own “devotion” and religious zeal, rather than on the objective, unchangeable and simple truth found in Christ.

 Satan already has most Christians not believing that any Bible in any language is the complete, inspired and 100% true words of God, and “another spirit” is rapidly persuading the world that all religions are equally valid paths to God.
 Satan convinces them that what is really important is that they only be sincere and devoted to whatever it is that they might believe about their ‘God’.

 The King James Bible is the true words of God on the earth today.
 Don’t let the ‘scholars’ and scribes cause you to doubt it, and don’t let your minds be corrupted from the simplicity that is in Christ - that through the death, burial and resurrection of the Lord Jesus Christ ALONE is there salvation from sin, death and hell, and there is absolutely no other way to have your sins forgiven and find peace with the one true God.

 "For he hath made him to be sin for us, who knew no sin; that we might be made the righteousness of God in him."
 2 Corinthians 5:21

 "To the praise of the glory of his grace, wherein he hath made us accepted in the Beloved."
 Ephesians 1:6